privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

 1. Check `value` for `CALLCODE`, check and transfer `value` for `CALL`
 2. Execution
    1. If `callee_address` is a precompiled, it runs the pre-defined handler
-   2. Otherwise, it takes callee's code for execution
+   2. Otherwise, it takes callee's code for execution for `CALL`, calls itself but with the code of the given account for `CALLCODE` and `DELEGATECALL`, executes the code of the given account then resumes the current one for `STATICCALL`.
 3. Copy `return_data` of execution to caller specified memory chunk
 4. Push `1` to stack if it succeeds, otherwise push `0` and revert everything done after switching call context